Éric Kayser welcomes Christophe Michalak who gives us the recipe of his flan

-Éric Kayser welcomes a new exceptional guest, the talented Pastry Chef Christophe Michalak.
+Once again, Éric Kayser welcomes an outstanding guest, the talented Pastry Chef Christophe Michalak.

 - A wooden spoon